Secretary of Public Safety and Homeland Security

 Ms. Davenport was born in Seoul, Korea, but has spent most of her life in Richmond and earned her B.A. from Mary Baldwin College and J.D. from Syracuse University College of Law.

-Shawn Talmadge was appointed as Assistant Secretary of Public Safety and Homeland Security in 2018 where he supervises the Secretariat’s Homeland Security Division.
+Shawn Talmadge serves as Deputy Secretary of Public Safety and Homeland Security and Governor’s Homeland Security Advisor where he supervises the Secretariat’s Homeland Security Division and the Departments of Emergency Management, Fire Programs, and State Police.
 He has served within the emergency response and homeland security field for over 25 years at the state and local level as an incident commander, critical care paramedic, firefighter, and hazardous materials technician, ultimately achieving the rank of Battalion Chief in the Hanover County Fire-EMS Department.

 In his current role, Mr. Talmadge supervises a staff focused on the development of new initiatives and policies within critical infrastructure protection, cyber security, homeland security, and public safety communications interoperability.